NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 ### Agent Details

-When you click on an individual agent from the Agents Summary panel, Wazuh shows you a detailed view with the **current state, activity level, and security context** for that specific endpoint.
+click on an agent from the summary panel to see detailed view with current state, activity level, and security context for that endpoint.

 ![Agents Details View](../images/03_images/agent_summary/agent_details_1.png)
 ![Agents Details View](../images/03_images/agent_summary/agent_details_2.png)